-3. Summary Statement of Cash Flows
+3. Statement of Cash Flows

-The following table presents information about changes in the cash position using the direct method of reporting sources and uses of cash.
-The direct method reports all major cash inflows and outflows at gross amounts, differentiating the activities into cash flows arising from operating activities, noncapital financing and capital and related financing.
+The table below summarizes changes in the cash position using the direct method, which reports all major sources and uses of cash at gross amounts.
+This approach categorizes cash flows into three distinct activities: operating, noncapital financing, and capital and related financing.